Intervention/docs/image/v4/basics/meta-information.md

 Currently Intervention Image is only able to read Exif information.
 The possibility to write Exif data blocks is not implemented.

+**Please note that the GD driver does not save EXIF data.
+Unfortunately, this is a technical limitation of the PHP extension.**

 ### Read Exif Information

 > public Image::exif(null|string $query = null): mixed